sajibtariq/reproducible-research-IA369Z/testbed/README.md

 ```bash
 $ cd caddy && sudo chmod 777 dash_movie_content.sh && ./dash_movie_content.sh
 ```
+**Although goDASH player support several adaptive algorithms, for this class project we will use only conventional adaptive algorithm**

-Go to ../reproducible-research-IA369Z/testbed/goDash/DashApp/src/ directory, open the config file and modify the file as follows
+Go to ../reproducible-research-IA369Z/testbed/goDash/DashApp/src/ directory, open the config file and modify the file as follows-
 ```bash
 {
         "adapt" : "conventional",